 - Close Sale – Any final loose ends required to close the sale.

-- Discovery : After awareness is established, the person is now considering your product/service.
+- Research: After awareness is established, the person is now considering your product/service.

-- Consideration : They are now drilling down solutions to 3 – 5 options for purchase.
+- Consideration/Comparison: They are now drilling down solutions to 3 – 5 options for purchase.

 - Purchase: They are ready to make a purchase.
-They are informed and have the capital to move forward with.
+They are informed and have the capital to move forward.

-- Repurchase : They are re-evaluating their initial purchase and considering making another purchase.
+- Repurchase/Retention: They are re-evaluating their initial purchase and considering making another purchase.

 Most sales professionals will tell you sales at the discovery, consideration and purchase stages matter the most.
 It’s tough to sell to someone when they don’t even know they need the product or care for it.
 Specific activities at each stage can in fact improve sales performance:

-- Awareness: At this stage, a salesperson isn’t suppose to sell.
-Your job is to let your prospect know or atleast see if they have a need that can impact their business beit a solution that increases revenues or decreases costs.
+- Awareness: At this stage, a salesperson should refrain from selling.
+Your job is to let your prospect know or at least see if they have a need that can impact their business be it a solution that increases revenues or decreases costs.

 - Consideration: The buyer has nailed their options to 3 – 5 solutions that can fit their needs.
-Our job is making sure we are within that consideration set.
+Our job is to make sure we are within that consideration set.

-Salespeople work hard to understand where those buyers are in the purchase funnel.
+Salespeople work hard to understand where those buyers are in the purchase funnel or sales process.
 That level of understanding allows us to come up with the right questions, determine the right channels to communicate through, the proper verbiage, and even the right content to share with the prospect.
-We will be going in depth into these stages in the weeks ahead, but even being able to have sales managers center their salesforce on only qualified leads and not having them tackle people at the awareness stage.
+In the weeks ahead, we will delve into these stages in-depth.
+However, considering the vertical, sales managers should contemplate focusing their salesforce solely on qualified leads instead of approaching individuals at the awareness stage.
 We hope the topic on buying cycle vs sales process is clear now.